sashanksai0809/Gitops_drift_controller/RUNBOOK.md

 pip install -e ".[dev]"
 ```

-Keeps everything out of your system Python.
-In a new terminal, just `source .venv/bin/activate` from the repo root and you're back in.
+Keeps dependencies isolated from your system Python.
+In a new terminal, run source .venv/bin/activate from the repo root.

 Sanity check: